 You WILL Have Failures

 What happens when you don't hire a coach?
 I'll share my experience.
-Because I can be an excellent procrastinator in not getting to the gym, over time, I notice I begin to lose my self-esteem.
-Over time, and after many failures of not getting something done, I start to see myself as a failure, and then I start the negative self-talk.
+Because I can be an excellent procrastinator when getting to the gym, over time, I notice I begin to lose my self-esteem.
+Over time, and after many failures of not getting something done, I start to see myself as a failure, and then I begin the negative self-talk.

 How A Coach Supports